Skip to main content

 You can create a new snapshot schedule.

-1. Go to KakaoCloud Console > Beyond Compute Service > GPU.
+1. Go to the KakaoCloud console > Beyond Compute Service > Virtual Machine.

-3. In the Create snapshot schedule, enter the required information and click the [Create] button.
+3. In the Create snapshot schedule popup, fill in the details and click [Create].

-- Only backs up data changed since the last backup point
+IncrementalBacks up only data changed since the last snapshot

-Snapshot creation cycleSet the cycle for automatic snapshot creation
+Snapshot intervalSet the interval for automatic snapshot creation

 View snapshot schedule list

-You can view the list of snapshot schedules and their basic information.
+You can view your active snapshot schedules and their basic information.

-1. Go to KakaoCloud Console > Beyond Compute Service > GPU.
+1. Go to the KakaoCloud console > Beyond Compute Service > Virtual Machine.

-2. In the Snapshot Schedule menu, find the list of currently operating snapshot schedules.
+2. In the Snapshot schedule menu, view the list of running snapshot schedules.

 CategoryDescription